General

 Fragmented Data Architecture

 Enterprise logistics operations typically involve 15–20 different systems: WMS, TMS, ERP, carrier portals, and IoT devices.
 Each creates data silos.
 When a customer calls asking about their delivery, teams scramble across multiple screens to piece together the shipment journey.
+This fragmented data architecture is the primary barrier to real-time supply chain visibility.

 Reactive Instead of Predictive Intelligence